High Definition Animations

 Early Animation Experience

 Most of my early experience in animation came from Interactive Multimedia Projects I created for clients.
 I would create animated elements for the projects I worked on.
 Around that time I constructed my animation light table and produced a few short traditional hand-drawn animations for my employer.
 But I wanted more traditional animation training so I found the only traditional animation studio in Houston, TX called Stone Soup and worked with them on a few animations.
 But my learning didn’t stop there.
+Over time I’ve collected a large library of books and videos.
+I’ve used these resources to increase my knowledge of animation and artistry.

 My 3D Experience